felixlopz/hubrise-test-task/content/apps/mynober/en/connect-hubrise.md

 ## 2. Connect MynOber Cloud

----

-**IMPORTANT NOTE:** MynOber Cloud connects to HubRise at the location level.
-For more information, see [Locations](/docs/locations/).

----

 To connect MynOber Cloud to HubRise, follow these steps.

 1. Log in to your [MynOber Cloud account](https://cloud.mynober.nl/).